Free shipping to the US on orders over $150

 6) Cooling Down the Eggs

-After 10 minutes, remove the eggs and place them into a bowl of ice water.
+After 10 minutes, remove the eggs from the pot and place them into a bowl of ice water.
 Keep them in the ice water for about 10 minutes or until they are fully cooled.
-After they have cooled down, you can crack them into a separate bowl.
+Once they have cooled down, you can crack them into a separate bowl.

-Top the gyudon with red pickled ginger or shichimi if you like, and enjoy!
+Top your gyudon with red pickled ginger or shichimi if you like, and enjoy!

 Recommended products for this recipe